Antzee1/100-days-of-code/readme.md

+<br/><br/><br/>
 ### Hi! 👋🏻

 I'm a former pianist & piano teacher who in 2017 started to code.
-So far, I've done the "Build websites from scratch" course at Codecademy plus experimented with making images & animations with code, like the self portrait above (pure CSS - no SVGs) 👩🏻‍💻 Here are the things I've coded:
+So far, I've done the "Build websites from scratch" course at Codecademy plus experimented with making images & animations with code, like the self portrait above (pure CSS - no SVGs) 👩🏻‍💻 Here are some of the things I've coded:
 <br/><br/>➡️ My 100 Days Of Code log on [GitHub Pages](https://antzee1.github.io/100-days-of-code/)
 <br/> ➡️ Some of my stuff is on [CodePen](https://codepen.io/Antzee)
 <br/> ➡️ I also have a [YouTube channel](https://www.youtube.com/channel/UCMn3c-c4h9571gBzmkbKYig) for my animations.